jansche/AccessibleEvents/README.md

 # Accessible Events

+## 🚨🚨🚨 Please vot for existing [Issues](https://github.com/jansche/AccessibleEvents/issues) (practices), so we can put them into our ACCESSIBILITY GUIDANCE docs.
+Please vote per 👍 for your favorite practices in [Issues](https://github.com/jansche/AccessibleEvents/issues)!
+THANKS! 🚨🚨🚨

 ### Background
 How to extend and transform events to happen online, in parts or entirely, and provide a maximum of accessibility to attendees, online and on-site?
 This repo is intended as a knowledge base to help organisers make their events more accessible.
 It was started in times of COVID-19/coronavirus (March 2020), when many events were struggling with in-person participation and got cancelled due to the risk of infection and further spread of the virus.
 Nevertheless, this time of crisis is also an opportunity to make in-person events more accessible to remote attendees (digitally live) and post-event consumption (digitally on-demand) of content.